philipturner/amx-benchmarks/README.md

 >
 > \**De-interleaving the complex multiplications (CHEMM, ZHEMM) into four separate multiplications of their real and complex parts (SGEMM, DGEMM).
 This improves ALU utilization with the AMX and `simdgroup_matrix`.

 Using 75% of the performance cores' NEON, all of the AMX's FP64 GEMM compute, and all of the GPU's eFP64, the M1 Max could reach 1658 GFLOPS FP64.
-This is 4.3x more than the CPU's NEON alone and 2.8x faster than the GPU's eFP64 alone.
+This is 4.3x faster than 100% of the performance cores' NEON alone and 2.8x faster than the GPU's eFP64 alone.
 However, using all of that simultaneously causes thermal throttling, decreasing performance by a factor of ~1.5x.
 The throttling doesn't cancel out the performance gains.

 ## Linear Algebra Benchmark: GFLOPS/k